telqor/proton-ge-custom/README.md

+## Proton-GE-Moji

-This is my personal fork of [GloriousEggroll's GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom), enabling following changes:
+This is my personal fork of [GloriousEggroll's GE-Proton](https://github.com/GloriousEggroll/proton-ge-custom), currently enabling following changes:

 - NTSync support
 - Preliminary Edge WebView2 installer via Winetricks (for APB Reloaded OTW/Beta's new WebView launcher)

-*About NTSync:*
+### About NTSync:

 The required NTSync patches have been obtained from the proton-cachyos project, specifically [its Wine repository](https://github.com/CachyOS/wine-cachyos).